 Tesla may be far from being able to make significant modifications for it to become street legal in Europe, but pre-orders that European consumers put in before the restriction are still in place.
 If you are a North American resident, you can reserve your Cybertruck on the official Cybertruck website.

 Tesla plans for four versions of the Cybertruck—single, dual, triple, and quad-motor.
 The single-motor option, which gets 250 miles per charge, is priced at $39,900, while the dual-motor version comes in at $49,900 and the tri-motor at $69,900.
 Tesla is also offering Full Self Driving upgrades, which are in their beta stages of development, for $10,000.
 According to the reservation tracker, roughly 85% of the current pre-orders are for dual and tri-motor options.

 It’s uncertain what the vehicle will look like, and which models will stay in the finalized lineup, as evidenced by the website changes.
 Tesla could drop the single motor option entirely.
 The company hopes to wrap R&D by the end of this year, setting them up for scaled production soon after.

 When Will the Cybertruck Become Available?

 Vehicle supply failing to meet demand is nothing new to anyone who has driven past a car lot in the past year.
 An ongoing computer chip shortage has pushed back Cybertruck production several times since its 2019 unveiling, and as the order count grows, so too does the expected wait time.

 If the third time’s the charm, next year should be an exciting time for the brand.
 Along with the Cybertruck, Tesla is anticipating the launch of two new electric vehicles and a working humanoid robot.
-The lifesize robot, called Optimus, has an unveiling slated for September.
+The life-size robot, called Optimus, had an unveiling slated for September 2022.

 Is Cybertruck Production Going to Meet Demand?